 - 1. Review the admission paper work for Advance Directive information - 2.
 Place advanced directive behind face sheet in chart under tab "advance directive" - 3.
-If advance directives are brought to the hospital after the patient's admission, make 2 copies. - 4.
-Send one copy to Emergency Room Registration Desk and place one copy one the patient's chart.
-Document on the face sheet stamp the date and time of receipt and initial. - 5.
+If advance directives are brought to the hospital after the patient's admission, document in the EMR receipt date and time and scan document into chart. - 4.
 If the patient does not have advance directives and desires to discuss and/or initiate one, make a referral to Social Services.
-Document in the patient record the date, time and reason for referral. - 6.
+Document in the patient record the date, time and reason for referral. - 5.
 Note that advance directives are a guide to the patient's wishes regarding end of life situations.
-A No Code/Limited Code Order Sheet must be completed when the patient's condition warrants.
-This allows the patient to reconsider specific directives based on his current situation. - 7.
+A No Code/Limited Code Order must be completed when the patient's condition warrants.
+This allows the patient to reconsider specific directives based on his current situation. - 6.
 A copy of the advance directive is a permanent part of the patient medical record.